 Of the five species of sea turtles considered for this project, only the loggerhead sea turtle (Caretta caretta), the green sea turtle (Chelonia mydas), and the leatherback sea turtle (Dermochelys coriacea) nest regularly on North Carolina beaches and have the potential to nest within the project area.
-There are no documented nesting attempts of hawksbill and Kemp's ridley sea turtles on the project beaches; however, Kemp's ridley nests have been documented twice in North Carolina, once on Oak Island in 1992 and once on Cape Lookout in 2003 ((Matthew Godfrey, pers. comm.).
+There are no documented nesting attempts of hawksbill sea turtles on the project beaches; however, Kemp's ridley nests have been documented twice in North Carolina, once on Oak Island in 1992 and once on Cape Lookout in 2003 ((Matthew Godfrey, pers. comm.).
 With a few exceptions, the entire Kemp's ridley population nests on the approximately 15 miles of beach in Mexico between the months of April and June (USFWS, 1991).
 The hawksbill sea turtle nests primarily in tropical waters in south Florida and the Caribbean.
-Considering the infrequency of Kemp's ridley nesting occurrence throughout North Carolina and the lack of historical nesting of Kemp's ridley and hawksbill sea turtles on Topsail Island, these species are not anticipated to nest within the project area.
+Considering the infrequency of

+Kemp's ridley nesting occurrence throughout North Carolina and the lack of historical nesting of hawksbill sea turtles, these species are not anticipated to nest within the project area.
 The loggerhead is considered to be a regular nester in the state, while green sea turtle nesting is infrequent and primarily limited to Florida's east coast (300 to 1,000 nests reported annually).
-According to Rabon et al. (2003), seven leatherback nests have been confirmed in North Carolina since 1998 constituting the northernmost nesting records for leatherbacks along the East Coast of the United States.
-Though almost all confirmed nesting activity in North Carolina has been between Cape Lookout and Cape Hatteras, the potential for leatherback nesting within the project area is likely.
+According to Rabon et al. (2003), an increased number of leatherback nests have been documented in North Carolina since 1998 constituting the northernmost nesting records for leatherbacks along the East Coast of the United States.
+Through 2003, almost all confirmed nesting activity in North Carolina was between Cape Lookout and Cape Hatteras.
+Since 1982, a total of 2 leatherback nests were laid on Bogue Banks.